Ratz22/Biotech-Projects/README.md

 🚀 Integrate a database to store multiple sequences
 🚀 Web-based version using Flask/Django

-📜 License
-This project is open-source under the MIT License.
-Feel free to modify and use it!

 🤝 Contributing
 Want to improve this tool?
 Feel free to fork, create issues, and submit pull requests!

 📬 Contact & Support
-💬 Author: Your Name
+💬 Author: Rachit Vaishnav
-📧 Email: your.email@example.com
+📧 Email: rachitvaishnav@gmail.com
-🌐 Portfolio: your-website.com

 Give this project a ⭐ if you found it useful! 🚀🔥